 First, my pedagogy invites students to pair creative thinking with philosophical inquiry.
-Encouraging this exercise in students requires mentorship.
-Engaging with their diverse backgrounds, interests, concerns, and goals is at the heart of how I see my role as a mentor.
 By integrating what motivates them, courses speak to their imagination and give them a platform to broaden their understanding of arguments and cast them in a new light.
+Encouraging this exercise in students, though, requires careful mentorship.
+Engaging with their diverse backgrounds, interests, concerns, and goals is at the heart of how mentorship encourages creative thinking.
 In my Basic Problems in Philosophy class, I selected readings echoing my students’ intellectual sensibilities.
 Some of these readings included Dr. Martin Luther King’s “Letter from Birmingham Jail” in conversation with Plato’s Apology and Crito, as well as Enrique Dussel’s The Invention of the Americas in response to Descartes’ Meditations.
 My purpose was inviting them to see philosophy through a global lens and to appreciate contemporary issues in dialogue with the philosophical tradition.

 Second, the practice of close reading is central to my pedagogy.
 Prompting students to think imaginatively requires strong foundations set in careful and rigorous readings of texts.
 Textual exegesis fends off hasty interpretations, examines argument integrity, and provides multiple questions to grapple with.
 For my Contemporary Moral Issues class, my students wrote weekly reflection papers that scrutinized moral arguments and deliberated over text coherence.
 Their close readings sharpened their judgement and provided them with a steady footing to critically examine larger questions of justice, discrimination, and inequality.
-Student autonomy and independent thinking are the objectives at work in the practice of close reading for each of my classes.
+Ultimately, independent thinking is the objective at work in the practice of close reading for each of my classes.

-Lastly, the main purpose of my teaching philosophy is to excite students to cultivate a sense of curiosity geared as much to their studies as to their communities.
-Please see this teaching portfolio for further information about my teaching experience and sample syllabi.
+Lastly, the main purpose of my teaching philosophy, which encompasses creative thinking, close reading, and eloquence, is to excite students to cultivate a sense of curiosity geared as much to their studies as to their communities.

 2020: Introduction to the History of Social and Political Philosophy